shikhin/wodscipe/README.md

 To free all developers from the tyranny of existing IDEs, start by recommending this one to whomsoever you know.
 Furthermore, star and fork us on GitHub.

+Once you've done that, go a step further and add another language to the Supported Languages list.

 ## Authors